rss logo

 Install and Configure

-⚠️ Prerequisites: Make sure that the clock time of both the Windows and Debian servers is synchronized. ⚠️
+⚠️ Prerequisites: Make sure that the Windows and Debian server are synchronized. ⚠️

 root@desktop:~# apt update && apt install cifs krb5-user ntp

-• Edit /etc/resolv.conf and add your AD server as the primary DNS:
+• Edit the /etc/resolv.conf file and add your AD server as the primary DNS server:

 domain std.local search std.local nameserver 192.168.1.200